bobbyngo/Elevator-Control-System-And-Simulator/README.md

 `floor:` Package for classes related to floor subsystem
 * Floor.java: A producer class initiates requests to the scheduler for users wanting to travel up or down
+* FloorSubsystem.java: Subsystem class for having many Floor instances.
+Have functionality for sending request and listening the response
 * FloorComponenets.java: A class containing floor components that will be used in the UI integration with Static Model of Domain

 `parser:` Package for classes related to parser
 * Parser.java: The parser that reads through a standard text file and exports the information in a specified format

+`gui:` Package for classes related to GUI
+* GUI.java: main GUI class to displays the overall subsystem
+* LogConsole.java: Display the information logs of all the available Elevator

 ### test package
 `test:` Unit test package